 Masters of Water

 The Nabateans’ most impressive achievement was their mastery of water in the desert.
 They developed systems for capturing, channeling, and storing rainwater that allowed them to farm in regions that receive less than 100 millimeters of rain per year.
 Their terraces, dams, cisterns, and channels are still studied by modern engineers, and some are still functional after 2,000 years.
 The secret was not the amount of water but the efficiency with which they used it.
+They carved water channels into hillsides to funnel runoff from a wide catchment area into a single cistern, multiplying the effective rainfall many times over.
+At Avdat and Mamshit, visitors can still walk along these channels and see the plastered cisterns that held tens of thousands of liters of water through the dry summer months.

 In 106 CE, the Roman Emperor Trajan annexed the Nabatean kingdom, turning it into the province of Arabia Petraea.
 The Nabateans did not disappear overnight.
 Their cities continued to flourish under Roman and Byzantine rule, and many Nabateans converted to Christianity.
 But the distinctive Nabatean culture gradually faded, absorbed into the Roman provincial world.
 Their cities in the Negev survived until the 7th-8th centuries CE, when the Arab conquest and changing trade routes finally ended their long afterlife.